gravitational/gravity/README.md

 # Gravity

-Gravity is a highly opinionated distribution of [Kubernetes](https://kubernetes.io/) with a focus on compliance, security, simplicity and low operational overhead.
+Gravity is a highly opinionated configuration of [Kubernetes](https://kubernetes.io/) along with tooling to improve compliance, security, simplicity and low operational overhead.

 |Project Links| Description
 |---|----